Trinity-Pawling School: Clubs and activities

-There are 50+ clubs and extracurricular activities offered to students each year.
+More than 50 clubs and extracurricular activities are offered to students each year.
 Some mainstays are Model UN, Diversity Club, Debate Club, Theater Tech Crew, Key Club (Admissions tour guides), and Film Club.
 Each student must participate in a club, program, or activity during their time at Trinity-Pawling.

 Honor Code and Honor Council

 The Honor Council is a student organization.
 Members are elected to the Honor Council by their peers and are responsible for upholding the Honor Code through personal example while educating the student body in honorable behavior.
-An honor pledge is signed by all students and faculty at the beginning of each academic year as follows:"Honesty and integrity live at the heart of the school.
+An honor pledge is signed by all students and faculty at the beginning of each academic year as follows:

+"Honesty and integrity live at the heart of the school.
 Behavior inspired by faith and virtue creates honor in the academic community and allows us to live by the principles of the Trinity-Pawling Honor Code: My efforts, preparations, and presentation are at all times honest."